bityoga/mysome_glusterfs/wiki/semaphore_instructions/README.md

 # Semaphore config instructions
 ## Pre-requisites:
-- Ensure that ansible-semaphore is set up.
+- Ensure that **ansible-semaphore is set up**.
 Please see [https://github.com/ansible-semaphore/semaphore] for further details on setting up ansible-semaphore.
 Once ansible-semaphore is installed, you can verify it by accessing its url.

 ## ansible-semaphore Instructions: